climate-strike/license/README.md

 ## Top OSS projects that accelerate the climate crisis

-This is a list of the top 10 open source projects that knowingly or unknowingly contributes to the climate crisis.
-If each of these projects adopt the climate strike license, we may start to see a significant impact to the productivity of the fossil fuel industries.
+This is a list of the top 10 open source projects that knowingly or unknowingly contribute to the climate crisis.
+If each of these projects adopts the climate strike license, we may start to see a significant impact on the productivity of the fossil fuel industries.

 To create this list, we parsed through GitHub for all the repos that are explicitly used for oil production and we looked through all of their dependencies.
 This list reflects the repos that are most commonly used when building software for oil production.